 First a word about my knees.
 They’ve been good to me for a long time, and I’m grateful.
 But in the summer of 2016 I strained the right one.
 It happened when I tried to do The Twist.
 At a Quaker conference.

 I finally went to a physical therapist, who gave me some stretching exercises to do.
 I did them just before the election, and afterward, voila! —both knees hurt.
 A miracle of modern medicine.

-As the election results sank in, my knees hurt worse.
-By the weekend, a friend had lent me a cane, and some pain pills.
+As the 2016 election climaxed, and the results sank in, my knees hurt worse.
+By the weekend after, a friend had lent me a cane, and some pain pills.

-Anyway, the aches come and go.
-Eerily enough, talking about the impact of the election really bothers them.
-Like it did when I asked Mansoor the Big Question today.
+Anyway, the aches came and went and came back.
+Eerily enough, talking about the impact of the election really bothered them.
+Like it did when I asked Mansoor the Big Question.

-Mansoor has a shop in the Durham area, and has helped me with some of my gadgets.
-Right now he was preparing to do heart surgery on my desktop.
-And as in life, so in tech (or is it now vice versa?): I’m not as worried about the desktop’s survival, as I am about the bill.
+Mansoor had a shop in the Durham area, and had helped me with some of my gadgets.
+Right then he was preparing to do heart surgery on my desktop.
+And as in life, so in tech (or is it now vice versa?): I wasn’t as worried about the desktop’s survival, as I was about the bill.

-I first brought it in, a couple days before the election, just before I had to leave town for a few days.
+I first brought it in, a couple days ahead of the election, just before leaving town for a few days.
 We scrolled across files as if they were MRI images, looking for blocked electronic arteries.
-In this procedure, up popped my blog post about the 1920s Ku Klux Klan, showing how its agenda and spirit, minus only the robes, had pervaded much of the 2016 election campaign.
+During this procedure, up popped my blog post about the 1920s Ku Klux Klan, showing how its agenda and spirit, minus only the robes, had pervaded much of the 2016 election campaign.

-I pointed it out and slowed the mouse.
+I pointed this out and slowed the mouse.
 Mansoor’s expression was impassive, but I could tell he was interested.

 After all, in its public aspect, the 1920s Klan was much more about religious prejudice than even race; seriously.
 The post included several of the many cartoons from Klan periodicals that were strictly about religious hate.